Legana/AMP_pub/02_build_training_data.md

 ## Background Dataset

-As our basis for a background dataset we use all reviewed proteins in the Swissprot database.
+As our basis for a background dataset we use all reviewed proteins in the UniProt database.
 Our goal is to use fairly minimal filtering on these so that they have roughly the same composition as a typical set of non-AMP proteins in a genome.
-The filtering is as follows;
+The filtering is as follows:

-1. Use cd-hit to cluster sequences to 50% identity
+1. Use `cd-hit` to cluster sequences to 50% identity
-2. Remove any sequences in the Uniprot AMP dataset
+2. Remove any sequences in the UniProt AMP dataset
 3. Check that no sequences in the background dataset contain non-standard amino acids.

-**Step 1** is computationally intensive and was performed using cd-hit using SwissProt data downloaded on 7 April 2020.
-The resulting clustered file is included in the data distribution as `uniprot-filtered-reviewed_yes_50.fasta`
+**Step 1** is computationally intensive and was performed using `cd-hit` using SwissProt data downloaded on 14 April 2020.
+The resulting clustered file is included in the data distribution as `raw_data/amp_databases/uniprot-filtered-reviewed_yes_50.fasta`

 ``` bash
 cd-hit -i uniprot-filtered-reviewed_yes.fasta -o uniprot-filtered-reviewed_yes_50.fasta -c 0.50  -n 3 -T 32 -M 300000